John Garcia (singer): Vista Chino

 In early 2010, a European tour was announced, starting with a gig at Roadburn Festival in April.
 Billed as "Garcia Plays Kyuss", the performances consisted entirely of songs originally recorded by Garcia's former band, Kyuss.
 His backing-band is composed of Belgian and Dutch musicians from Agua de Annique, Kong, Celestial Season and Arsenal.
 During their performance at Hellfest on June 20, John Garcia was joined on stage by former Kyuss members Brant Bjork and Nick Oliveri while playing "Gardenia" and "Green Machine".

 In November 2010, John Garcia formed Kyuss Lives! with Brant Bjork, Nick Oliveri, and Bruno Fevery.
-Due to legal pressure on November 2012, Kyuss Lives! announced that they had changed their name to Vista Chino.
+Due to legal pressure in November 2012, Kyuss Lives! announced that they had changed their name to Vista Chino.

-Vista Chino released their debut album Peace on September 3, 2013 through Napalm Records.
+Vista Chino released their debut album Peace on September 3, 2013, through Napalm Records.

 Various projects and collaborations

+In the mid-1990s, Garcia was chosen to be the lead vocalist for Karma to Burn's debut album, however the band ultimately settled on a different singer.
+One of the songs recorded during their studio sessions together, "Two Times", appeared on the band's 2010 album Appalachian Incantation as a bonus track.

 In 1999, Garcia collaborated with Swedish all-female stoner band Misdemeanor on "Love Song", the fourth track of their EP, Five Wheel Drive.